popovstefan/customer-feedback/README.md

 ```

 For detailed instructions on building, running, and publishing the Docker image, see [DOCKER_README.md](DOCKER_README.md).

+Our _latest_ image is published on the Docker Hub, you can download it and run it from [here](https://hub.docker.com/repository/docker/steffaanpopov/customer-feedback-flink/general) (requires Docker account).

 ## Resources & Literature
 - The data set we'll work with is taken from [Kaggle](https://www.kaggle.com/datasets/jahnavipaliwal/customer-feedback-and-satisfaction/)